jixiaod/telepushx/README.md

-# TelePushX
+# telepushx

-TelePushX is a Telegram message push service that supports sending messages to multiple users at the same time.
+Telepushx is a Telegram message push service that supports sending messages to multiple users at the same time.

 ## Features